How much weight is common?

 How does prednisone cause weight gain?

 First, taking prednisone replaces the body’s natural hormone, cortisol.
 Prednisone looks almost identical to cortisol, so the body is tricked into thinking they are the same.
 Also, enzymes break down the prednisone so that it becomes even more similar to cortisol.
-Cortisol is a hormone that keeps us alive by helping regulate our “fight or flight” reaction.
+Cortisol is a hormone that keeps us alive by helping regulate our “fight or flight” reaction and does so through increasing the wear and tear.

 If there is a tiger chasing you, you need a big jolt of energy to either run away, “flight,” or turn and “fight” the tiger.
 Your body does whatever it can to give you that energy in the form of blood sugar.
 The liver releases sugar.
 Fat cells block the uptake of sugar.
 All this sugar allows your muscles to work fast to escape or fight back.